 - 1/2 recipe Bittman Pizza Dough (can use whole wheat flour)

-- 3 medium or 2 large fresh tomatoes, cored
+- 3 roma or 2 regular, medium fresh tomatoes, cored

 - 1 Tablespoon good olive oil